zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

 The table of algorithms below is copied from [IANA registry].
 Only the first three columns are copied.
 The complete table is available at [IANA registry].
-In the table below, however, mnemonic is defined when empty in the IANA table.
+In the table below, however, mnemonic is defined when undefined in the IANA table.

 Algorithm no | Algorithm (or description)    | Mnemonic          | Note :------------|:------------------------------|:------------------|:----